DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/curriculum-planning-and-delivery/review-and-streamline-lesson-planning.md

 medium or short-term planning in your school.
 Have photocopied examples ready for each group.

-Ask staff before the workshop to bring examples of their current schemes of work and lesson plans or have some available to stimulate discussion.
+Ask staff before the presentation to bring examples of their current schemes of work and lesson plans or have some available to stimulate discussion.

 Senior leadership teams are likely to want to oversee the process.
 They could also consider if it is more appropriate for another member of staff to facilitate the session and lead on follow-up, for example, a head of department.
-Alternatively, you might wish to consider asking somebody independent to facilitate the workshop to free up time to take part.
+Alternatively, you might wish to consider asking somebody independent to facilitate the presentation to free up time to take part.

 Provide a supportive environment for open and honest professional dialogue.